 The study was co-authored by Emanuel R Tenorio and Gustavo Oderich (both The University of Texas Health Science Center at Houston, Houston, USA) alongside senior author Bijan Modarai (Guy’s and St Thomas’ NHS Foundation Trust, London, UK).

-“F/BEVAR has been used widely in the treatment of thoracoabdominal aneurysms,” Abdelhalim told attendees of the morning session, adding that PD-TAAAs present a unique set of endovascular technical challenges.
+“F/BEVAR has been used widely in the treatment of thoracoabdominal aneurysms,” Abdelhalim told attendees, adding that PD-TAAAs present a unique set of endovascular technical challenges.

 The study aimed to analyse outcomes of F/BEVAR for treatment of chronic PD-TAAAs by reviewing clinical data of consecutive patients treated by F/BEVAR for Extent I-III PD-TAAAs in 16 centres from the USA and Europe from 2008‒2021.
 All patients received off-the-shelf or patient-specific manufactured fenestrated-branched stent grafts.

 Endpoints for the study included any-cause mortality and major adverse events (MAEs) at 30 days, technical success, target artery (TA) patency, freedom from TA instability, minor (endovascular with <12Fr sheath) and major (open or >12Fr sheath) secondary interventions, and patient survival and freedom from aortic-related mortality (ARM).